chrisglein/chrisglein.github.io/heroes-beware/rules.md

 ## 1. BUILD PHASE

 ### Prepare the pile
-Gather up all the square tiles into a face-down pile.
-Return to the center pile any square tiles that were removed from the game during previous rounds.
+Gather up all the square tiles into a face-down pile in the center of the table.
+Return to pile any square tiles that were removed from the game during previous rounds.
+Flip all tiles in the pile face-down and give it a good swirl to sufficiently randomize it.

 If playing with fewer than 4 players you will need to remove some tiles from the center pile.
 Remove (without looking at them) a number of tiles based on the chart below.
 The set aside tiles will not be needed during this round, but should be returned for future rounds before starting another Build Phase.